Oregon fall foliage

 11. Ozark Mountains, MO

-When to go: The second half of October
+When to go: Mid- to late October

 What you'll see: It’s not just the rolling mountains that make Missouri's Ozark National Forest an ultimate road trip—there are rivers, springs, canyons, and bluffs that lie just beyond every turn.
-Not surprisingly, the Ozarks are even more marvelous during the fall with fewer crowds, cooler temperatures, and a forested landscape that blazes with shades of gold and maroon.
+Not surprisingly, the Ozarks are even more marvelous during the fall with fewer crowds, cooler temperatures and a forested landscape that blazes with shades of gold and maroon.

 Best spot to visit: Ha Ha Tonka State Park